 Notes for the Home Buyer

-Always have a chimney inspection performed by a Certified Chimney Sweep from one of the qualified chimney-related organizations such as: CSIA, HPBA, and/or F.I.R.E.
+Always have a chimney inspection performed by a CSIA Certified Chimney Sweep.

-There have also been countless times that a seller who has been obligated to have a chimney swept will tell us “just sweep it, don’t write down any problems.”
-I not only consider this unethical but we could be liable if we didn’t report about a hazard.
-I have repacked my drop cloths and vacuums and left with a polite goodbye on several occasions when a seller insists upon it being done that way.
-Certified Chimney Sweeps sign strict ethics clauses which reinforces our high level of integrity in our work.
+There have also been countless times that a home seller, who has been obligated to have the chimney swept as part of the real estate transaction, will tell us “just sweep it, don’t write down any problems.”
+We not only consider this unethical but we could be liable if we didn’t report a hazard that we find.
+In cases like that, we politely pack up and leave.
+Certified Chimney Sweeps sign a very strict ethics clause which reinforces our high level of integrity in our work.